RVCC-IDMX/about-me-Mohammedkhan18/README.md

 * Some concepts that I used for my project were from [W3Schools](https://www.w3schools.com/).

 * The idea I used for the menu was from [Youtube](https://www.youtube.com/watch?v=S-JyJCVx_4Y).

+* The color scheme I used in my project was from [Adobe Color](https://color.adobe.com/create/color-wheel).